Collectively, Covid, influenza and respiratory syncytial virus (RSV) are driving a nationwide wave of respiratory sickness.

 Docs normally prescribe Tamiflu or one in all three different accredited therapies to cut back flu signs.
 For some individuals with Covid, docs could prescribe paxlovid.

 Dr. Ashish Jha, the White Home’s co-ordinator of the Covid-19 response, highlighted the advantages of getting the flu vaccine and anti-infectives.

-“Now that now we have a lot flu, a lot RSV, a lot Covid, a very powerful factor for folks to do is to get vaccinated,” Jha mentioned at a information convention on Tuesday.
+“Now that we’ve a lot flu, a lot RSV, a lot Covid, an important factor for individuals to do is to get vaccinated,” Jha stated at a information convention on Tuesday.
 “It retains you out of the hospital.”